CONDITIONAL SENTENCES

 Examples:

-If you have a dream, you will fulfil it by
+If you have a dream, you will fulfill it with an effective strategy.

 If the internet connection doesn’t work properly, it will affect my work efficiency.

-In the second type of condition sentence we repent for the past possibility which we couldn’t do.
+In the second type of condition sentence, we repent for the past possibility that we couldn’t do.

 Examples

-If she learnt English, she would work in an
+If she learned English, she would work in an MNC company with an excellent profile.

 If I had an opportunity to learn digital marketing, I would have my own business.